-6. Now you can subscribe to the monitoring topics (see Chapter 5 in the User's Manual for more information).
-You can do it in your own application, or using an RTI utility, such as RTI Spreadsheet Add-in for Microsoft Excel or rtiddsspy.
+6. Now you can subscribe to the monitoring topics (see Chapter 5 in the Routing Service User's Manual for more information).
+You can do it in your own application, or by using RTI Spreadsheet Add-in for Microsoft Excel or rtiddsspy.
 We will use rtiddsspy.
-If you have RTI Data Distribution Service installed, run this command:
+If you have the RTI Connext Core Libraries and Utilities installed, run this command: